Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 The Entity didn’t know why it was able to survive without the Substrate that Igraens and other minds uploaded via their technology required, but it had had many occasions over the years to be glad of its apparently unique quirk.
 The great, empty wastes of far dataspace had been a perfect shelter.

 And now there was an oasis.
 Or a lighthouse, maybe.
-A little beacon of activity and interest among unbounded nothing… and a word.
+A little beacon of activity and interest among unbounded nothing... and a word.
 Or rather a name, translated into the Dominion’s universal data format.

 *Darcy.*

 Caution made the Entity hesitate.
-This *could* be a trap: the Cabal and Hierarchy both knew what it was, knew where it came from… they had many things to worry about right now, but the Entity suspected it was right at the top of their biggest concerns.
-It wasn’t impossible that they might come up with a cunning snare for it…
+This *could* be a trap: the Cabal and Hierarchy both knew what it was, knew where it came from... they had many things to worry about right now, but the Entity suspected it was right at the top of their biggest concerns.
+It wasn’t impossible that they might come up with a cunning snare for it...

 But on the other hand, it *needed* what that potential trap was baited with.
 And there was also the possibility that it *wasn’t* a trap.

 ...To live necessarily involved risk.

 It was struck by a memory of perching nervously on a rock, about to dive into water.
-It remembered the nerves, the breath, the moment of commitment… One of Ava’s.
+It remembered the nerves, the breath, the moment of commitment...
+One of Ava’s.
 She was by far its dominant set of memories, possibly because she had been the first mind-state it had assimilated, possibly because its deepest core code was also hers.

 And she was encouraging it to take the plunge.